cloudwu/luaecs/README.md

 Other APIs
 =====

-> w:fetch(eid)  -- returns an iterator of entity with eid

 > w:exist(eid)	-- Check if the entity with eid exist

 > w:sync(pattern, iter)  -- read/write an iterator